The Ivy Coach Daily

 SAT and ACT Testing Accommodations on the Rise

-As reports Doree Lewak in a piece entitled “Rich parents are using doctor’s notes to help kids cheat the SATs” for “The New York Post,” “The ACT says roughly 5 percent of students taking the test receive accommodations, most commonly for extra time.
+As Doree Lewak reported in a 2018 piece on extended time on the SAT for The New York Post, “The ACT says roughly 5 percent of students taking the test receive accommodations, most commonly for extra time.
 Prior to 2003, it was less than 2 percent.
 The College Board, which administers the SATs, along with the PSATs and AP exams, says it’s also seen an uptick in accommodations in recent years — from 1.4 percent in 2012 to 3 percent last year.”

 You are permitted to use www.ivycoach.com (including the content of the Blog) for your personal, non-commercial use only.
-You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of The Ivy Coach, Inc.
+You must not copy, download, print, or otherwise distribute the content on our site without the prior written consent of Ivy Coach, Inc.